 - To earn full credit, you must complete the assignment as given, written in correct formal English, and showing evidence of critical thinking.
 You must follow the format given under Course Materials: - 1.
-(Introduction with the research question and hypotheses; - 2.
+(Introduction with the research question and hypotheses. - 2.
 Methodology, including all mathematical formulas and explanation of data; - 3.
-Results; - 4.
-Interpretation of results; - 5.
-Conclusions; - 6.
-Bibliography). - Interpretations of results are not conclusions.
+Results (usually a table); - 4.
+Interpretation of results; - Conclusions: - 6.
+Bibliography. - Interpretations of results are not conclusions.
 Conclusions point back to the original question. - Excel formulas are NOT to be included in your report.
 Formulas in words are not mathematical formulas.
 For example, when completing the Hoover Index lab, the formula I will be looking for is:

-$$H = 50 \Sigma | Pi - Ai |$$
+$$H = 50 \sum{i=1}^{r} |Pi - Ai|$$

-$$i=1$$ Where:
+$$Where:$$

-Pi = Population of Subunit i/ Total Population and

-Ai = Area of Subunit i/ Total Area
+P_i = Population of Subunit i/ Total Population and A_i = Area of Subunit i/ Total Area

 - All tables are to be completed in the format given under Course Materials. - You must provide complete bibliographic citations, including for census data.
 The lab assignment is not the bibliographic source.
 Use the particular census year/format or other source. - There will be significant deductions in points given for late assignments unless you have given me an excellent documentable excuse. - Emailed labs will not be graded.
 Labs submitted anywhere other than in the appropriate assignment folder will not be graded.
 (The grading rubric and the grade book are linked to the Assignment.
-This way there is a time-date stamp for each assignment, and you receive your grade as soon as it is graded.) - There are NO INCOMPLETES FOR THIS COURSE, unless you provide a documentable medical or other emergency and you have been consistent with all coursework throughout the semester. - A grade of WU will be given to students who completely disappear from the class prior to submitting sufficient graded work and neglect to withdraw from the course.
-This includes final exam.
-If you disappear without officially withdrawing, it may affect your financial aid status. - The only students who will be eligible to request a grade of Pass/NC at the end of the semester are those who have completed ALL assignments (including every quiz) in a timely manner (that is, each one on its due date!). - If a documentable emergency arises that may result in the late submission of an assignment, please let me know as soon as possible via email. - Email Policy: You must adhere to professional respectful communication via email. - Pass/No Credit Option: You have the option to request a grade of Pass/No Credit for this course. - In order to qualify for a Pass/No Credit grade, you must complete all the requirements for the course, including attendance, assignments, exams, and the final exam/project. - To Pass, you must earn at least a D. If you stop attending, stop submitting assignments, and/or do not take the final exam, you receive a grade of WU Unofficial Withdrawal), which cannot be converted to Pass/No Credit, and may affect your financial aid status.
+This way there is a time-date stamp for each assignment, and you receive your grade as soon as it is graded.) - There are NO INCOMPLETES FOR THIS COURSE, unless you provide a documentable medical or other emergency and you have been consistent with all coursework throughout the semester. - A "WU" grade will be given to students who do not: - Complete the multiple-choice guizzes. - Complete at least 80% of the written assignments - Complete the final exam - Miss more than 5 sessions. - The only students who will be eligible to request a grade of Pass/NC at the end of the semester are those who have completed ALL assignments (including every quiz) in a timely manner (that is, each one on its due date!). - If a documentable emergency arises that may result in the late submission of an assignment, please let me know as soon as possible via email. - Email Policy: You must adhere to professional respectful communication via email. - Pass/No Credit Option: You have the option to request a grade of Pass/No Credit for this course. - In order to qualify for a Pass/No Credit grade, you must complete all the requirements for the course, including attendance, assignments, exams, and the final exam/project. - To Pass, you must earn at least a D. If you stop attending, stop submitting assignments, and/or do not take the final exam, you receive a grade of WU Unofficial Withdrawal), which cannot be converted to Pass/No Credit, and may affect your financial aid status.